 The Society has zero tolerance to slavery and human trafficking and is committed to taking all reasonable steps to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 Our policy is to require all our suppliers to comply with applicable legal requirements, including in relation to modern slavery and human trafficking.
-The Society’s Procurement and Supplier Realtionship Management Policy states:
+The Society’s Procurement Policy states:

 “Modern slavery – Suppliers will ensure that employees are treated fairly and ethically, and that there is no slavery, servitude, forced/compulsory labour, or human trafficking.

-Child Labour – Suppliers will not directly (or indirectly through the use of its subcontractors) employ any children under the age of 18.
+Child labour – Suppliers will not directly (or indirectly through the use of its subcontractors) employ any children under the age of 16.

-Diversity and Inclusion – Suppliers will hire, compensate, promote, discipline, and provide other conditions of employment based solely on an individual’s performance and ability to do the job.
-Suppliers will not discriminate based on a person’s race, sex, age, nationality, marital status, ethnic origin, or any legally protected status”.
+Diversity and inclusion – Suppliers will hire, compensate, promote, discipline, and provide other conditions of employment based solely on an individual’s performance and ability to do the job.
+Suppliers will not discriminate based on a person’s race, gender, age, nationality, marital status, ethnic origin, or any legally protected status”.

 When bidding for new appointments, suppliers are required to confirm their compliance with these requirements.

-Following appointment, we manage suppliers with a programme of supplier relationship management activities.
+Following appointment, we operate a programme of supplier relationship management activities.
 Where any concerns arise, a full assessment is made and appropriate actions are taken to address those concerns.